sip03ds/viofunction/README.md

 High level the process is the following:
 1. The logic app runs once per day.
 2. During the run, Azure Functions help us make calls to Graph API via the Registered App.
-3. Functions get all the device entities (AAD,MEM managed device, MEM autopilot and MDE) from every platform using Java 11 API.
+3. Functions get all the device entities (AAD, MEM managed device, MEM autopilot and MDE) from every platform using Java 11 API.
 4. Functions try to match the entities attributes as displayed on the diagram.
-5. In case there are missing attributes functions try to update the attributes based on certain rules (using the hostname , or the domain name).
+5. In case there are missing attributes functions try to update the attributes based on certain rules (using the hostname, or the domain name).
 6. For devices that cannot be updated based on the info gathered, we create a JSON list that is returned to the logic App.
 7. Logic app parses the response and prepares an email for each device along with the action required (update device category on MEM device).
-   As we may have a large amount of devices, we may hit Exchange Online limitations, so the logic app has timers to send emails respecting Exchange Online limitations.
+   As we may have many devices, we may hit Exchange Online limitations, so the logic app has timers to send emails respecting Exchange Online limitations.
-   In case there is an error (e.g. an HTTP call is not made), the Logic app will notify me by posting a message to MS Teams.
+   In case there is an error (e.g., an HTTP call is not made), the Logic app will notify me by posting a message to MS Teams.

 ### Logic App
 We start by defining the recursive occurrence for running the app.
 Preferably you can run it on night where there is minimal API traffic on your tenant.
 Then we define a few variables that hold the URLs of the functions, the KeyVault name that we will use, a few counters, the email address where emails will be sent and any ([email limits that Exchange Online](https://learn.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits)) is posing.
-Then after initializing the variables we make HTTP calls using Azure Durable functions (Async HTTP calls).
+Then after initializing the variables, we make HTTP calls using Azure Durable functions (Async HTTP calls).
 We get as response the status URL, and we query the status URL (get HTTP 202 response) until we the transaction is complete (get HTTP 200 response).
 In case there is an error on HTTP calls, the application will inform us on MS Teams by posting a message with the HTTP request and the HTTP response.
-Then we get the output from HTTP status and we parse the JSON response.
-Based on the response we receive, the application is sending an email for each item parsed on JSON response.
+Then we get the output from HTTP status, and we parse the JSON response.
+Based on the response we receive; the application is sending an email for each item parsed on JSON response.
 The email can be forwarded with a predefined format on a ticketing system that can create a ticket to administrators notifying on the manual actions required.
 Concerning Azure Function calls:
 1. We sync AAD and Managed devices.
 2. We delete Autopilot Devices with empty or null Serial.